 Diocese of San José Safe Environment Requirements

-3) All personnel, including clergy and volunteers, must understand their reporting responsibilities as it pertains not only to Diocesan policy, but also with regard to one’s mandated and ethical reporting requirements.
+- All personnel, including clergy and volunteers, must understand their reporting responsibilities as it pertains not only to Diocesan policy, but also with regard to one’s legal responsibilities as California Mandated Reporters or other state and federal requirements.

 Youth also play a vital role in safety and prevention.
 Students in our Catholic Schools and Catechetical Programs participate in a VIRTUS Catholic Safe Environment Curriculum lesson every year which is founded on the principles of appropriate relationship boundaries in the broader context of Christian values.
 All lessons are age-appropriate and empower children to begin to recognize inappropriate behaviors and tell a safe adult.
 Parents are encouraged to continue the conversation at home and can find helpful resources and lesson plans on the dioceses’ website at https://www.dsj.org/protecting-gods-children/virtus-resources-for-teachers-catechist/.